MattWass/Project-2/README.md

 - The Game Area
   - This section diplays the choice of either Rock, Paper or Scissors to go up against the computer.
   - Upon clicking the relavant action, the computer will also show what they have chosen.
 Whoever has won will receive a point.
+If both the player and the computer are to make the same choice, then no point shall be awarded.
   - This can be seen in the exmaple below. where we can see thatthe player won the game, as a they chose rock, whereas the computer chose scissors.
 "You have won!" is then displayed to confirm that the player has won that round.

   ![alt text](image.png)